sarahbaker/www.bakertunes.com/_pianomusic/nocturne.md

 ---

 Night is a time of sleep and shadows, tranquility and terror.
 This Nocturne is a gentle piece contrasting an atmosphere of rest and repose with the flitting dreamlike disturbances that can unsettle and unnerve.

+The disturbance of night gives way to light and the approach of dawn brings a sense of resolution.

+This is the seventh piece in my collection, *Night Time Impressions* - a series of 8 piano pieces that takes the performer and listener on a journey from dusk to dawn through the darkness of the night.